matt-h/rdio-enhancer/README.md

 	* Right now it tries to run but notifies of no permission
 * Reload Playlist after it is sorted
 * Import Spotify playlists
+* Fix Export to CSV so it can save a filename.
+Need to figure out a new way to do this; Data URIs currently do not support this.

 Changelog
 ================
+v 1.6

+* New features
+	* Export to CSV

 v 1.5

 * New features